 Annual Practising Certificates (APC)

-You must hold a current APC to practise as a medical imaging or radiation therapy practitioner in New Zealand.
+You must hold a current APC to practise as a medical imaging or radiation therapy practitioner in Aotearoa New Zealand.

 You will be granted an APC if we are satisfied that you meet the criteria set out in section 27 of the Health Practitioners Competence Assurance Act 2003.
 Holding a current APC means you: